-Strategy 5.3 Require View Impact Analysis as part of development review for projects in the View Preservation Districts.
+Strategy 5.3 Require view impact analysis as part of development review for projects in the view preservation districts.

-- RequireConsider rRequiringe that applicants for projects on the Waterfront use 3-D modeling software like Sketch-Up or other comparable design software to demonstrate the impacts of their project on the view preservation district. - AmendConsider aAmending the Municipal Code/Zoning Regulations to require the use of visual simulations of proposed action (e.g., photorealistic immersive 3D models) in its land use review and public decision-making process.
-All pertinent information regarding the project and its context (such as a digital survey, landforms, natural features, trees, wetlands, and existing buildings and structures) should be assembled at the beginning of the design and public review process to identify issues and concerns rather than added incrementally as the design review progresses, or at the end in a DEIS.
+- Consider requiring that applicants for projects on the Waterfront use 3-D modeling software like Sketch-Up or other comparable design software to demonstrate the impacts of their project on the view preservation district. - Consider amending the municipal code/zoning regulations to require the use of visual simulations of proposed action (e.g., photorealistic immersive 3D models) in its land use review and public decision-making process.
+All pertinent information regarding the project and its context (such as a digital survey, landforms, natural features, trees, wetlands, and existing buildings and structures) should be assembled at the beginning of the design and public review process to identify issues and concerns rather than added incrementally as the design review progresses, or at the end in an environmental impact statement.
 The combination of due diligence, disclosure, and greater transparency, verifiability and accountability through visual simulation will enhance certainty for both the applicant and the public, reduce exposure to legal actions, expedite the review process, and help create consensus among all involved.
 The result will be better plans and projects and a more livable community.

-Strategy 5.4 Preserve views of the Hudson River and Palisades by applying Form-Based Zoning.
+Strategy 5.4 Preserve views of the Hudson River and Palisades by applying a Form-Based Code.